Ocker Hill is a premium residential mooring area situated on a branch off the Birmingham Canal Navigations (Walsall Canal) in the West Midlands.

 Electricity bollards are adjacent to each berth with electricity supplied via Smart meters where payment is via an on-line portal.

 Water is supplied via stanchions between berths.
 The entrance to the basin has a padlocked gate.
-The key can be obtained from the Moorings Manager by prior arrangement.
+The key can be obtained from the Moorings Manager by prior arrangement and requires a £50 returnable deposit.

 Mooring rings are spaced at 5 metre intervals.